Safeguards and challenges to a detention under the Act

 - The Mental Health Act 1983

-- Which sections of the Mental Health Act are relevant to dementia?
+- Sections of the Mental Health Act for people with dementia

-- The key roles of the Mental Health Act
+- The key roles in the Mental Health Act

 - You are here: Safeguards and challenges to a detention under the Act